When shopping for a baby carrier, the first thing that comes to my mind is the safety of the baby and the comfort of both of us.

-All the three carriers have been designed to carry babies who are between 7 and 45 lbs.
+All of them are crafted to withstand weight limits between 7 and 45 lbs.
 Essentially, they’re designed to adapt to the baby’s growth from newborn to the toddler stage.

 When we look at the fabric, Tula Free to Grow is hand-made crafted from 100% OEKO-TEX standardized 100 certified fabric.
 Ergobaby Omni 360 on the other hand is 100-percent premium cotton.

 LILLEbaby Complete is 100-percent cotton fabric but the material will vary amongst other LILLEbaby brands ranging from faux suede and microfiber in Embossed; 100-percent cotton in LILLEbaby original; and all-weather breathable fabric & 3D mesh on LILLEbaby All Seasons.